microsoft/PowerToys/README.md

 - Removed bootstrapper
 - Removed unused image assets that were still being shipped.
 Thanks @niels9001

-#### Arm64 support
+#### ARM64 support
-- Setting WinUI3 proof-of-concept and validate we do need at least one more feature, elevation support
+- Setting WinUI3 proof-of-concept and validate we do need at least one more feature, elevation support from WinUI 3 unpackaged applications.

 #### Dev improvements
 - New YAML based pipeline for building our signed installer.
 This will allow us to consolidate our CI to use same file.
 This was critical for us to unblock ARM64 and .NET 6 migration.